jpowerwa/animalia/README.md

 # animalia

 Welcome to animalia, Rafa's at-home interview question.
 The purpose of this exercise is for you to demonstrate your software development competency by implementing a web API that we will specify below.
-The animalia web API allows clients to "teach" the animalia service about animals, their characteristcs and relationships and to then ask the animalia service questions about animals.
+The animalia web API allows clients to "teach" the animalia service about animals, their characteristics and relationships and to then ask the animalia service questions about animals.
 The interaction with the service uses a constrained form of natural language.

 You will use an external service called [wit.ai][wit] to parse natural language input to the API implementation.
-We have trainined an instance of [wit.ai][wit] to help you with this task.
+We have trained an instance of [wit.ai][wit] to help you with this task.
 We have also provided you with a set of training data that you can use to teach your implementation about the domain of animals.

 [wit]: http://wit.ai/